pascal-hofmann/php-soap-react/README.md

 Passing a `$function` not defined in the WSDL file will throw a `SoapFault`.

+#### withHeaders(array $headers)

+This method allows you to specify HTTP headers used when making SOAP calls.
+It returns a new Client instance that's configured to use the specified headers.

 #### withRequestTarget($requestTarget)

 This method allows you to change the destination of your SOAP calls.
 It returns a new Client instance